 Many of you asked for her slides following her talk and she instead wrote a paper, which she thought would be more helpful – you can access that paper here [PDF].

 What does ‘gender architecture’ mean for me and Scotland?

 The ‘gender architecture’ of a country consists of the governance structures put in place to tackle gender inequality and discrimination.
-During 2020, the NACWG are exploring the governance structures through a gendered intersectionality lens.
-We warmly welcome your input, expertise and/or lived experience to help guide us as we explore our 2020 topic.
+During 2020, the NACWG explored the governance structures through a gendered intersectionality lens.

 The Scottish Government compiled a report on Gender Architecture to help explain the term and define what it means for Scotland.
 You can read the report here [PDF].

 Webinars Exploring our Annual Topic

 The NACWG invited four scholars, experts in gender, to delve deeper into our annual topic of Creating an Intersectional Gender Architecture.

 The four webinars are presented collectively.
 Time stamps for each of these webinars as well as additional materials from the presentations are listed below:

 - 0:00:11 Dr Marianna Leite.
 PDF slides here.